The great platform competition

 Daytime and Pet Carnival

-Sunday February 24th is also a chance for the little ones to get to know the Dog Carnival (12:00 noon).
+Sunday 24 February is also a chance for the little ones to get to know the Dog Carnival (12 pm).
 The pets in their costumes, together with their owners, gather at Santa Catalina to compete on stage in a unique competition, followed from the stands with the same spirit.
 What a gathering of Carnival dogs, showing off their costumes in this singular social happening.

 The kids’ throne